Rohland/barky/README.md

     template:
       prefix: '{{ title }}' # this is a global variable passed in via the CLI "title" param
       postfix: Please see Ops Slack channel for any updates.
-    notification_interval: 5m # how often to send alert updates
+    interval: 5m # how often to send alert updates
     contacts: # list of people to contact
       - name: Rohland
         mobile: +2782...